ericoporto/ags-manual-wiki/Set.md

     bool Set.Remove(String item)

-Removes item from the set, returns false if there was no such item.
+Removes an item from the Set.
+Returns false if there was no such item, otherwise returns true.

 *See Also:* [Add](Set#setadd), [Contains](Set#setcontains)